Smileynator/blender-mdb-addon/README.md

 Bone bounding boxes are always recomputed from the geometry being exported.
 Weighted vertices supply deform-bone bounds; matching same-named objects supply bounds for the unskinned bone groups observed to use rigid geometry.
 This is mandatory because preserved import-time bounds become invalid after geometry or rig edits.

-Shader details might be incomplete, but most of the visual aspects should be there.
+Shader visuals in the Blender Editor do not reflect the in-game assets.
+No worries though, the game-visuals are preserved, and you can tweak default settings regardless!

-Models make use of some extra data we either cannot support in Blender or do not know what they exactly do.
-For the time being those are stored as Custom Properties on the Bones and Materials.
+Models make use of some extra data we cannot support in Blender.
+Those are stored as Custom Properties on the Bones, Animation strips and Materials to be used for export later.

-Scenes imported with add-on versions before the MDB metadata cleanup must be re-imported from their source MDB before export.
+Scenes imported with an older add-on version, should always start with a new fresh import.
+Keeping versions of the add-on backwards compatible was nearly impossible, and as of writing for 1.9.0 we largely expect the formatting to be stable and lossless.
 Older imports did not preserve enough information for a reliable round trip, so the exporter deliberately cancels instead of guessing missing values.

 ## Editing MDB materials